Update: We also wrote a post you can read about transferring your car title.

 It’s possible you don’t have the title at home because your bank has it.
 When you take out a car loan, the bank owns that vehicle until you pay them back.
 As a result, they keep your title until it’s debt-free.
 If that’s the case, check with your bank and find out their process for transferring the title to the person purchasing your used car.

-If you’re planning to sell your vehicle to a car junker for cash, it’s entirely possible you don’t need a title.
+If you’re planning to sell your car for cash, it’s entirely possible you don’t need a title.
 We pay cash for junk cars with no title upon occasion.
 Many other car junkers are willing to offer you cash for cars with no title; instead, they’ll take a valid registration and driver’s license.
 Check with a local or national car junker for more information on their requirements.

 If you’re selling your car to a private person or dealer, chances are you’ll need to file for a lost title, get a duplicate title or jump through other hoops before that person takes possession.
 We have more about that below.